jgyates/genmon/README.md

     # generator time.
     #uselegacysetexercise = False

     # (optional).
-The software will auto-detect the conlroller type.
+The software will auto-detect the controller type.
 The auto-detect
     # can be overridden with this setting.
 True for Evolution controller, False for
     # Nexus Controller.
     #evolutioncontroller = True